 I’m always a fan of the classics.
 You can’t beat a time tested, classic recipe.
 When I’m in the mood for comfort food, I want Classic Pot Roast.
 If I’m wanting to have a quiet night by the fire, I want Classic Ham and Bean Soup.
 When coming to your house for Cinco de Mayo, I better get Classic Skinny Margarita.
 And you better believe if we are spending the holidays together, I’m hoping someone will make a Waldorf Salad.

 Actually, I’m hoping they make this spin on a classic, Waldorf Salad Recipe with Poppyseed Dressing!
-All the taste you know and love, with a twist.
-A delicious twist.

 This Poppy Seed Waldorf Salad is loaded with crisp apples, fresh celery, juicy grapes, and crunchy candied walnuts.
 Although it can be made with plain walnuts or even slightly toasted walnuts, I happen to be OBSESSED with candied walnuts.
 It adds just the right touch of sweetness to this perfect recipe to add a little bit of magic; making this recipe standout on your Easter table.